Code-Institute-Submissions/Battleships-3/README.md

 #
 ![](images/hit_ship.png)
 #
-If the user is to guess the same position again they will be presented with a message stating this.
+If the user is to guess the same position again they will be presented with a message stating so.
 #
 ![](images/hit_twice.png)
 #
-Once all of the ships have been hit the user is presented a message stating that all ships have been destroyed.
+Once all of the ships have been hit the user is presented with a message stating that all ships have been destroyed.
 #
 ![](images/sink_all.png)
 #